samnaveenkumaroff/HashBite/README.md

 ## 🙏 Acknowledgements

 - Karunya Institute of Technology and Sciences
-- Vaseegrah Veda Innovation Cell
 - Open Source Python Community
 - Streamlit & PyCryptodome Contributors

 ---

-Let me know if you'd like this in `README.md` format ready to paste or push!